YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 JNLFILOPN, Error opening journal file xxxx for database file yyyy

-Run Time Error: This indicates that YottaDB/GT.M was unable to open journal file xxxx for the specified database file.
+Run Time Error: This indicates that YottaDB was unable to open journal file xxxx for the specified database file.
 The Source Server exits with a JNLFILOPN message after six failed attempts to open journal files.

 Action: Review the accompanying message(s) for additional information.